 But then when you see these gorgeous animals being treated well at BAWA that mixture of negative emotion is completely turned on its head.
 It is still heartbreaking to see them hurt or injured, but it is at the same time completely uplifting to see them on the mend, to see them treated well, with love and respect.
 It is heartwarming to see how happy they were to have some love and attention from people who truly do care about them and have a passion for animals at the same time.
 It was amazing to see the dogs and cats so happy just to be fed and housed in nice conditions, just to be treated with care and compassion.

-The pens and facilities at BAWA really are excellent too, especially so considering the limited resources they have.
+The pens and facilities at BAWA really are excellent and it was so heartwarming to see the animals treated as best they could be, especially so considering the limited resources they have.
 They are not perfect of course, and there is a huge need for donations to help improve and expand the facilities there, but the pens were all spotlessly clean, comfortable and relatively spacious, and allowed the dogs and cats to live quite happily where they played with donated toys, slept on donated beds and blankets and ate donated food and treats.

 I also had the fortune of stopping by their headquarters on Monkey Forest road a few times, it was just round the corner from the homestay I was staying at, and spoke to the dedicated and passionate volunteers at length about the work they were doing there (and spent a considerable amount of time playing with the dogs and cuddling the beautiful and sadly blind Maya who is absolutely spoilt with attention and treats!).
 The headquarters is part business centre and part shop, so one of the easiest ways to help them is simply to drop by and pick up a trinket or three, I don’t care if you don’t need a postcard or a fridge magnet, and it doesn’t really matter that the T shirts they have don’t fit you, buy them anyway!
 It helps a lot knowing that every single penny – without exception – gets funneled straight back to the animals welfare.